nymtech/nym/documentation/operators/src/nodes/maintenance.md

 ### Mix node Reward Estimation API endpoint

-The Reward Estimation API endpoint allows mixnode operators to estimate the rewards they could earn for running a Nym mixnode with a specific `MIX_ID`.
+The Reward Estimation API endpoint allows mix node operators to estimate the rewards they could earn for running a Nym mix node with a specific `MIX_ID`.

 > The `<MIX_ID>` can be found in the "Mix ID" column of the [Network Explorer](https://explorer.nymtech.net/network-components/mixnodes/active).

-The endpoint is a particularly common for mixnode operators as it can provide an estimate of potential earnings based on factors such as the amount of traffic routed through the mixnode, the quality of the mixnode's performance, and the overall demand for mixnodes in the network.
-This information can be useful for mixnode operators in deciding whether or not to run a mix node and in optimizing its operations for maximum profitability.
+The endpoint is a particularly common for mix node operators as it can provide an estimate of potential earnings based on factors such as the amount of traffic routed through the mix node, the quality of the mix node's performance, and the overall demand for mixnodes in the network.
+This information can be useful for mix node operators in deciding whether or not to run a mix node and in optimizing its operations for maximum profitability.

 Using this API endpoint returns information about the Reward Estimation: